 Based on my book, High-Performance Java Persistence, this online workshop is meant to mind the gap between Java developers and database programming.

-In the next webinar, I'm going to present The Best Way to Map JPA and Hibernate Entities.
+In this workshop, I'm going to present The Best Way to Map JPA and Hibernate Entities.

 Therefore, we are going to discuss: